Christof/vim_tips/vim_tips.md

 | -------     | -----------                          |
 | `ga`        | Show code for character under cursor |
 | `:digraphs` | Sho a table of digraphs              |

+### Replace mode

+Replace mode can be issued from Normal mode with `R`.
+It behaves like other editor when the insert key was presed.
+Tab characters can pose a problem in Replace mode if the mode is started on one of the 'spaces' representing the tab.
+An alternative is the Virtual Replace mode which handles the tab character like some space characters and is triggerde with `gR`.